Royals vs. Rays Player Props Betting Odds

 Pérez Stats

-- Perez heads into this matchup looking to extend his three-game hit streak.
-In his last five games he is hitting .238 with .
+- Perez has picked up at least one hit in four games in a row.
+In his last five games he is batting .238 with .

 Pérez Recent Games